RychuP/SadExperiments/README.md

 # SadExperiments
-Small games and projects written with the help of SadConsole and related libraries.
+Small games and other mini projects based on SadConsole and related libraries.

 ## Screenshots: